zotonic/zotonic/doc/ref/notifications/includes/meta-acl_logoff.rst

 acl_logoff
 ^^^^^^^^^^

-Log a user off.
-Clean the acl fields from the context.
+Clear the associated access policy for the context.

 Type: